 - Visit an Elephant Sanctuary.
 Visiting an elephant sanctuary is without a doubt the biggest highlight of a visit to Chiang Mai.
 The absolute best sanctuary in the area is Elephant Nature Park and I would highly recommend visiting this sanctuary.
 Book far in advance as they do sell out.
 Do research before you visit a sanctuary to make sure it’s actually a sanctuary.
 A good rule of thumb is if they let you ride the elephants, it is not a sanctuary.
-Book Elephant Nature Park’s special “Hands Off” visit here.
+Book yourself a visit to take care of elephants here.

 - Cook a traditional meal at a Thai Cooking Class.
 Thai cuisine is famous around the world.
 Learn how to make some of the famous Thai dishes with a Thai cooking class like this one here.

 - Marvel at the best temples of Chiang Mai.
 Chiang Mai is absolutely full of temples and I’d highly recommend taking at least half a day to walk around and just visit some of them.
 The more popular ones to visit are Wat Phra Singh (The Gold Temple), Wat Chedi Luang, and Wat Phra That Doi Suthep.

 - Take a day trip outside of Chiang Mai.
 There are tons of great day trips from Chiang Mai.
 Some of these include a trip to visit the temples of Chiang Rai, the Doi Inthanon National Park, and the Sticky Waterfalls, among many others.